gilt/tech-blog/_posts/2016-03-10-osx-docker-firewall.md

 </plist>
 ```

-and configuring it to start by running
+And configuring it to start by running

 ```sh
 sudo launchctl load -w /Library/LaunchDaemons/com.yourcompany.pfctl.plist